 At the institutes, participants work with scholars from CU-Boulder and other leading institutions and develop plans for revising their own curriculum related to the topic of the institute.
 TEA covers lodging, meals, and the majority of travel expenses.
 In addition, participants receive institute texts, relevant curriculum resources, and, upon completion of follow-up responsibilities, a final stipend.
 Teachers may elect to take the institute for graduate credit through the University of Colorado.

 Citizens, Society, & State: Adaptation and Transformation in Contemporary China, July 7-11, 2014.
-Open to secondary teachers nationwide, this 4-day institute will examine the rapidly changing social and political dynamics of contemporary China.
-Working with specialists, participants will learn about the diverse issues and evolutions affecting Chinese society, including economic development, social welfare, government reform, and the growing role of citizens.
-Click here for detailed flyer and application form.
-Application deadline: March 21, 2014.
+Nineteen secondary teachers joined TEA and NCTA staff and faculty Jessica Teets and Orion Lewis for a four-day exploration of the rapidly changing social and political dynamics of contemporary China.
+Participants explored the complex and interrelated issues of economic development, social welfare, government role and the growth of civil society.

 Colorado teachers can take advantage of TEA's annual program of workshops on China throughout the school year.
 Recent workshop topics have included "China's 21st Century Transformations," "China as an Emerging Global Leader," and "China's Enviornmental Challenges."
 For information about upcoming workshops, please see our Upcoming Workshops page.
 You can also sign up for the TEA mailing list.